Recommended Search Tool

 Missing Persons Records

 Both adults and children go missing at an alarming rate in Colorado.
 When that happens and the person has been formally reported missing to law enforcement, records are kept.
+You can search those records easily using the Colorado Bureau of Investigation website.
+You can request information about missing persons in Colorado with this form.

 The Colorado Bureau of Investigation also maintains a database of Cold Cases you can search